wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- **No Extra Cost:**  No added cost for using scale sets.
 			- Scale Sets are taking virtual machines to the next level.
 And keeping your sanity.
 	- ### App Services
 		- It's a fully managed platform.
+Diagram below: #flashcard
 			- You just have to focus on your business value and logic
 			- ![image.png](../assets/image_1670410893019_0.png)
-		- There are three main categories inside App Services:
+		- There are three main categories inside App Services: #flashcard
 			- #### Web Apps:
 				- Website and online applications hosted on Azure's managed platform
 				- They can run on both Windows and Linux Platforms.